Order-of-Magnitude Beam Current Improvement in Compact Cyclotrons: Uncertainty Quantification

-The PCE models for each quantity of interest are trained using 80\% of a 7500-point sample, and validated on the other 20\,\%.
+The QoIs are measured at the 95th turn of the cyclotron.
+Measurement at the 103rd turn is avoided since at that point particles are artificially removed in the simulation.
+The QoIs are listed below. \begin{itemize} \itemsep{0.05em} \item Projected emittances $\epsilon_{x,y,z}$ [mm-mrad] \item Halo parameters $h_{x,y,z}$ [-] \item RMS beam sizes $\sigma_{x,y,z}$ [m] \end{itemize} The PCE models for each quantity of interest are trained using 80\% of a 7500-point sample, and validated on the other 20\,\%.
 Some oversampling was done in order to improve the fit in sparsely populated regions of the output.
 Figure \ref{sens6} shows the global sensitivity analysis, obtained using an order 6 model.
 As can be seen, the RMS beam sizes at injection have little to no effect on the output quantities if they vary 5\,\% around their design value.
 The RF angle $\phi_{RF}$ is the most significant design variable, followed by the initial radial momentum $p_{r0}$.
 This is consistent with the physics of the accelerator.
 The beam velocity needs to be matched to the RF phase of the cavity to ensure the beam is accelerated and focused, so it is to be expected that $p_{r0}$ and $\phi_{RF}$ have the most impact on final beam properties.
 The injection radius $r_0$ is also important, since this is a parameter which should be precisely set so that the beam does not arrive at an undue time at the accelerating cavity.
-The robustness of the model is ensured by realising that most significant design variables are fully controllable.
+The robustness of the model is ensured by realizing that most significant design variables are fully controllable.
 It is also corroborated by the physical consistency of the model.